jgomo3/procer/README.md

 gem install procer
 ```

-Whe you require Procer, all objects will have a default `to_proc`
+When you require Procer, all objects will have a default `to_proc`
 method which will try to call one of the following methods, in the
 given order: